kidsbits/KD2124-kidsbits-Desktop-Tutorial-V2.0/docs/MicroPython/MicroPythonTutorial.md

 ![](./media/6-6-1.png)

 Connect to the coding box.
+If you cannot see the port, please install driver.
+If the code still cannot be uploaded after connecting to the port, please check whether the firmware is installed to the box.
+For how to download them, please refer to:

 Driver: `3.Board Driver`; Firmware: `4.Burn FIRMWARE`